CallidusAsinus/chickpea/README.md

 The above will result in something that looks like:

 <b>Hi there!
 Your random number of the day is <i>0.21317846410451302</i>.
 Enjoy!</b>

+#### `story`: object
+The story object (accessible via JavaScript at `window.story` or simply `story`) is one of the global JavaScript variables created by Chickpea.
+It provides access to information about the current story through the properties and functions listed below.

+Note: This is an incomplete list of `story` properties and functions.
+More detail is located at the the [snowman docs](https://twinery.org/wiki/snowman:window-story), from which much of these docs were taken.

+##### `story.state`: object
+An object that stores data that persists across a single user session.
+Any other variables will not survive the user pressing back or forward.
+JavaScript in passages can also access `story.state` as `s`.

+#### `story.render`: function(id)
+id: string | number - the ID or name of the passage you wish to render

+return type: string

+Returns the HTML source for a passage.
+This is most often used when embedding one passage inside another.
+In this instance, make sure to use <%= %> instead of <%- %> to avoid incorrectly encoding HTML entities.

+#### `story.show`: function(id)
+id: string | number - the ID or name of the passage you wish to show

+return type: undefined

+Displays a passage on the page, replacing the current one.
+If there is no passage by the name or ID passed, an exception is raised.

 ### Comments
 Comments inside `/* inline blocks */` are removed, as are `// line comments`. `//` comments remove their line break, so that: